1759 - French offensive in Western Germany

 On May 2, Contades quitted Frankfurt.

-On May 4, Contades arrived at Krefeld.
-He then divided the Army of the Rhine into 4 corps: 2 of them about Wesel, a third at Düsseldorf, and a fourth about Cologne.
+- The French Army of the Rhine quit its winter-quarters.
+Contades divided it into 4 corps: 2 of them about Wesel, a third at Düsseldorf, and a fourth about Cologne.
 He also threw bridges across the Rhine between Wesel and Rees.
 Contades also repeatedly asked the Elector to occupy Koblenz.
 This grouping, as Contades intended, left Ferdinand in doubt whether his main design was aimed at Westphalia or Hesse.
-The corps of the Hanoverian general Friedrich von Spörcken guarded Westphalia and lay a little to the west of Münster.
-It included the British contingent under lord George Sackville, who had been appointed to the command on the death of the duke of Marlborough in the previous year.

 On May 10, the French army (129 bns, 138 sqns) was deployed as follows: